ThijsTub/word-embeddings-for-nineteenth-century-Dutch-newspapers/README.md

-Scripts and word embeddings used for Thijs his potato thesis research
+Scripts and word embeddings used for Thijs his potato thesis research (tbc)